vmware-tanzu/sources-for-knative/DEVELOPMENT.md

 ### Running the adapter on your local machine

-Sometimes you might want to develop against a VSphere server that is not accessible from your development cluster.
-So you can run the receive adapter (the data plane for the events) locally like so.
-Note that you will still need a kubernetes cluster to use for the ConfigMap-based bookmarking ([issue](https://github.com/vmware-tanzu-private/sources-for-knative/issues/16)).
+Sometimes you might want to develop against a VMware vSphere environment that is not accessible from your development cluster.
+You can run the receive adapter (the data plane for the events) locally in such cases (as opposed to running it within a Kubernetes environment).

+⚠️ Note that you will still need a Kubernetes cluster to use for the `ConfigMap`-based bookmarking ([issue](https://github.com/vmware-tanzu-private/sources-for-knative/issues/16)).

 Store the credentials on the filesystem in a custom path: